MichaelKasper1/Cancer_Dependency_Predictor/README.md

     make install_macos
     ```

-Run django and vue development servers concurrently:
+Run django and vue development servers concurrently.
+I like to open two terminals side by side.
+Start the backend with:

     ```bash
-    make start
+    make runserver
     ```

+Run the frondend with:

+    ```bash
+    make rundev
+    ```

-Follow link http://localhost:5173/ to access web application.
+Follow link http://localhost:5173/ to access the web application.

 As you save changes to files, the app will reload automatically.
+The backend take a bit of time to start up.

 ### Learn